VictorSt3/ExataCapstoneUSF/README.md

 - Seed nRF52 Boards
   - Seed Wio Tracker 1110

+Make sure to update firmware for the board found here: https://wiki.seeedstudio.com/Get_Started_with_Wio-Trakcer_1110/#flash-firmware

 ** NOTE: Script for GNSS is still a work in progress and currently states no signal is found.